 My Answer: Many people find that after the GAPS Intro they are able to tolerate eggs, nuts, and other foods they were previously sensitive to.
 That’s a big reason why I’m such a huge fan of the GAPS diet- I was allergic (hives, swelling, chronic sinus infections) to dairy my whole life, but after 4 weeks on the GAPS Introduction Diet my dairy allergy was cured!
 I’ve been eating dairy for over two years now!

-In addition, while I’ll admit that GAPS baked goods made with almond or coconut flour are delicious, they certainly aren’t necessary on the GAPS diet.
+In addition, GAPS baked goods that are made with almond or coconut flour are delicious, they certainly aren’t necessary on the GAPS diet.
 Meat, stock, and veggies should be our staples on GAPS anyway, and you can create delicious meals such as spaghetti squash with meat sauce as pictured below.

 Nut, dairy, and egg allergies are very common with ‘GAPS people‘, as Dr. Natasha explains in the GAPS Book, the problem is the leaky gut.
 If the gut is leaky, undigested particles of food get through the gut walls, and are irritants in the body as they are not supposed to be there.
 She says it is not uncommon for a GAPS patient to be allergic to just about everything they are eating.